lukasbrunner/model_learning/README.md

 Overview
 --------

-The scientific and methodological details are discussed in the paper: Brunner and Sippel (accepted): Identifying climate models based on their daily output using machine learning. _Env.
-Data Sci._ Preprint: https://doi.org/10.31223/X53M0J
+The scientific and methodological details are discussed in the paper: and Sippel ([2023](https://doi.org/10.1017/eds.2023.23)): Identifying climate models based on their daily output using machine learning. _Env.
+Data Sci._

 You are free to reuse this code for your own research following the conditions outlinend in the [license](./LICENSE).
 If you do so, please cite the paper above.
 I try to keep track of people working with my code so I would be happy if you'd also let me know when using my code or in case you have any questions of course: [email](mailto:l.brunner@univie.ac.at).